namalkanti/namalkanti.github.io/content/articles/Workshop/Resume.md

 other ways of creating my resume to see if LaTex is still the best fit for me.
 I'll start with creating a sketch of what I want my resume to look like and then iterate through different options.

+## Objective
+* Investigate different formats for a resume and determine which is best for my purposes